Jaimeloeuf/BigQuery-Analytics/README.md

 ## Repo structure and descriptions
-archived
-- Old queries that are no longer used in production.
+- archived (Old queries that are no longer used in production, but these are still kept for reference use only)
-- Still kept for reference.
+    - AKM (App Key Metrics)
+        - This folder contains all the queries that are used for generating the data used in the app key metrics spread sheet.
+    - Descrepancy
+        - This folder contains Queries that were used to see why is there data descrepancies between Firebase analytics reporting and the data retrieved via BQ Queries.
+        - Alot of these have hardcoded date/time values, which makes them unusable now.
+    - Weekly Cohort Retention
+        - This folder contains the queries used for doing Weekly cohort retention in a now replaced way.
+    - Others
+        - Other queries here and there that are no longer used.

-base_queries
+- base_queries
     - Contains all the base queries that can be built upon to create more complex queries.
     - Most of these queries can be used for chaining purposes, as they can be built into a "WITH" clause.

-current
+- current
     - Contains all the queries currently used in production.
     - Also contains all the queries that are being worked on right now.
     - Similiar queries in this directory may also be grouped together too.

-AKM
-- AKM ==> App Key Metrics
-- This folder contains all the queries that are used for generating the data used in the app key metrics spread sheet.

 ## Calculating cohort using BigQuery
 **Note** on the data for queries like Cohort analysis: